This word has a long history, and it is important to know that history.

 Throughout the 1600s, the Puritans and Pilgrims would build their own "churches" and form their own institutions, including here in America, and end up being as legalistic about them as the Church of England was (requiring "church" attendance Sunday morning, etc.) Roger Williams, for example, fled religious persecution in the Massachusetts Bay Colony to what is now Providence, Rhode Island, in 1636, narrowly escaping arrest.

-The oldest English translation in widespread use today is the King James Version (KJV), which is actually the 1769 "Oxford" edition/revision by Benjamin Blayney and Francis Sawyer Parris, which is based on the original 1611 King James Bible (which is almost never used today, and very few people even have a copy).
+The oldest English translation in widespread use today is the King James Version (KJV), which is actually the 1769 "Oxford" edition/revision by Benjamin Blayney and Francis Sawyer Parris, which is based on the original 1611 King James Bible.
+That original 1611 King James Bible version is almost never used today, and very few people even have a copy.
+Most people assume that their KJV of 1769 is the original 1611 edition!

 Although there were some 24,000 changes and corrections to the 1611 King James Bible between 1611 and 1769 to get to where the KJV is now, the word "church" (as well as "bishop," "pastor," "deacon," etc.) obviously remained unchanged.
 The widespread acceptance and use of the current 1769 edition of the KJV since then has been so extensive that any translators of the more modern English versions could not help but be influenced by it, besides the fact that those translators were also clergymen and/or scholars with allegiances to their own seminaries, "churches," and other religious institutions.
 So, the English word "church" has continued to persist, even in translations that were designed to eliminate the archaic English and revisit the original meaning of the text in the original manuscripts.